jakub-matejka/NAIL062_Hamiltonian_path/readme.md

 if there exists hamiltonian path it will write it out like this:
 4 -> 1 -> 3 -> 2
+above that there will be listed vertecies with their number in the path

 ## Encoding
-pouzijeme znaceni jako kdyz chceme uporadani vrcholu, tedy p_i_j kde i-ty vrchol na j-te pozici mame n pozic pro cestu o n vrcholech tedy n*n znaku postupně p_1_1, p_1_2, ... p_2_1 zakladni podminky na hamiltonovu cestu:
+pouzivam znaceni jako kdyz jsme chtěli uporadani vrcholu na cviku, tedy p_i_j kde i-ty vrchol na j-te pozici mame n pozic pro cestu o n vrcholech tedy n*n znaku postupně p_1_1, p_1_2, ... p_2_1 zakladni podminky na hamiltonovu cestu: